Constantin Carathéodory: Origins

 The Carathéodory family spent 1874–75 in Constantinople, where Constantin's paternal grandfather lived, while his father Stephanos was on leave.
 Then in 1875 they went to Brussels when Stephanos was appointed there as Ottoman Ambassador.
 In Brussels, Constantin's younger sister Julia was born.
 The year 1879 was a tragic one for the family since Constantin's paternal grandfather died in that year, but much more tragically, Constantin's mother Despina died of pneumonia in Cannes.
 Constantin's maternal grandmother took on the task of bringing up Constantin and Julia in his father's home in Belgium.
 They employed a German maid who taught the children to speak German.
 Constantin was already bilingual in French and Greek by this time.

 Constantin began his formal schooling at a private school in Vanderstock in 1881.
 He left after two years and then spent time with his father on a visit to Berlin, and also spent the winters of 1883–84 and 1884–85 on the Italian Riviera.
 Back in Brussels in 1885 he attended a grammar school for a year where he first began to become interested in mathematics.
 In 1886, he entered the high school Athénée Royal d'Ixelles and studied there until his graduation in 1891.
 Twice during his time at this school Constantin won a prize as the best mathematics student in Belgium.

 At this stage Carathéodory began training as a military engineer.
-He attended the École Militaire de Belgique from October 1891 to May 1895 and he also studied at the École d'Application from 1893 to 1896.
+He attended the Belgian Royal Military Academy from October 1891 to May 1895 and he also studied at the École d'Application from 1893 to 1896.
 In 1897 a war broke out between the Ottoman Empire and Greece.
 This put Carathéodory in a difficult position since he sided with the Greeks, yet his father served the government of the Ottoman Empire.
 Since he was a trained engineer he was offered a job in the British colonial service.
 This job took him to Egypt where he worked on the construction of the Assiut dam until April 1900.
 During periods when construction work had to stop due to floods, he studied mathematics from some textbooks he had with him, such as Jordan's Cours d'Analyse and Salmon's text on the analytic geometry of conic sections.
 He also visited the Cheops pyramid and made measurements which he wrote up and published in 1901.
 He also published a book on Egypt in the same year which contained a wealth of information on the history and geography of the country.